lash0000/end-4-dot/README.md

 My favorite hyprland dotfiles and my favorite commit changes so far like it works at all this is AWESOME.

+If you see this then this is not the right thing for you this is only available to EndeavorOS and Arch based distros.

 ## Note to reader:

 There are two .config folders please make it separate in order to work `install.sh` perfectly.